-This homemade cornbread stuffing recipe is one I made based off of a couple of different recipes.
+This recipe is one I made based off of a couple of different recipes.
 I adapted a recipe from a recipe pamphlet from Bear Wallow Books that I got at a gift shop called “Old-Fashioned Herb Recipes.”
 I used some of the ingredients from that recipe, and I also included some ideas from some old-fashioned-style stuffing, or forcemeat, recipes that I’ve seen over the years.
-The base for this stuffing is a blend of cornbread and breadcrumbs, and the mix of chestnuts, dried cranberries, apple, and herbs give it a nice blend of savory and sweet.
+The base for this stuffing is a blend of cornbread and sourdough bread, and the mix of chestnuts, dried cranberries, apple, and herbs give it a nice combination of savory and sweet.

 - 1 egg

-- Chop celery and onion and apple and saute in half of the butter on medium heat for about 5-10 minutes.
-(I usually saute them in the same saucepan that I'll be using for the stuffing to have less dishes to wash at the end, so I make sure to use a large enough pan.)
+- Add the diced onion to a large saucepan with some butter and cook on medium heat until the onion is nicely caramelized.
+(I usually sauté them in the same saucepan that I'll be using for the stuffing to have less dishes to wash at the end, so I make sure to use a large enough pan.)

 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)